-Setting up continuous integration for a project hosted on GitHub or Bitbucket and running your first build on Semaphore is easy and takes only a few clicks.
+Setting up continuous integration for a project hosted on GitHub or Bitbucket and running your first build on Semaphore Classic is easy and takes only a few clicks.

-If you don't already have a Semaphore account, sign up and confirm your email address.
+If you don't already have a Semaphore Classic account, sign up and confirm your email address.
 The free account gives you unlimited CI service for open-source projects and up to 100 private builds per month.

 The next step is to connect your Semaphore account with your GitHub and/or Bitbucket account.
-This will allow Semaphore to do things like present you a list of projects to choose from, fetch the chosen Git repositories, and update pull request status.
+This will allow Semaphore to do things like present you a list of projects to select from, fetch the chosen Git repositories, and update pull request status.
 Select your preferred Git host.

-We will now assume that you chose GitHub.
-On the next screen, select whether you would like to give Semaphore access to your public (open-source) or private projects.
+From the next screen, select whether you would like to give Semaphore access to your public (open-source) or private projects.
 Access to private projects also includes access to public projects.

 Next, Semaphore will perform a quick analysis of the source code and generate a set of working build commands depending on your project's programming language.

 In this case, we have a Ruby on Rails application for which we would like to run unit and integration tests.
 We'll go ahead and rename the first job.

 If your project needs to run commands that are different from what Semaphore has suggested, just use the commands editor to customize them to your needs.